Pork / BBQ Pit

 tasty and wonderful.
 Pit barbecuing takes approximately 8 to 10

-hours so you may want to start in the morning or even the evening
+hours or longer so you may want to start in the morning or even the evening

 before.
 If you are going to be eating at noon you may want to